RamSailopal/YottaDB-journproc/README.md

      ydb < /tmp/journcommit

-     Note that the use of --commit will ignore --type
+     Note that the use of --commit will ignore --type and focus only on activity type SET and type KILL